-Medical Insurance is essential in case of unfortunate accidents, getting altitude sickness, or not being able to continue the trek.
-Where immediate medical attention is required and probably evacuation by the fastest means of transport like Helicopter service might be needed.
+Medical Insurance is essential in case of unfortunate accidents, altitude sickness, or inability to continue the trek.
+Accordingly, trekkers need immediate medical attention and probably evacuation by the fastest means of transport, like a Helicopter service.
 It is your personal choice to buy insurance from a reliable company from your respective country before departure.

 Fitness for Manaslu Circuit Trek:

 Fitness and good medical care are essential for the Manaslu Circuit trek, as this trek leads to far remote areas of the Himalayas, where some days lead to strenuous walking and climbing for long hours.

 Before or after booking this trip, the client needs to exercise like jogging, to run, and walking for an hour or more every day before departing for Nepal.

 Walking up and down the stairs also helps to keep you fit.
 Staying healthy and physically provided before or after the trek makes your adventure holiday more enjoyable and memorable.
 In case you are interested in accomplishing this or other holiday trekking trips.
 Please, feel free to contact us to customize your exciting Manaslu Circuit Trek itinerary.